dlemon/mongoose-gridstore/README.md

 ```

 ### Adding an attachment
-Once you have decorated your schema as shown above you can start adding attachments
+Once you have decorated your schema as shown above you can start adding attachments.

 ```javascript
 var email = new Email();